-It's agility makes it great for going out into the wild with.
-They have great energy and will also help protect you in dangerous situations.
-Its similarity to wolves and huskies may make it close in ancestry to the now extinct Japanese wolf.
+It's agility makes it great for going out into the wild.
+They have a lot of energy and will also help protect you in dangerous situations.
+Their similarity to wolves and huskies may make them close in ancestry to the now extinct Japanese wolf.

-The Hokkaido Inu is a strong medium sized dog with a rectilinear shape and robust form.
-While it is definitively a Japanese dog, there is a possibility it originated from China over 3,000 years ago.
-They have beautiful pointed ears, with an angular appearance thanks to its triangular shaped head and angled eyes.
-Like many Japanese breeds it has a double coat and can come in many colors, usually ranging from red to grey or white.
+The Hokkaido Inu is a strong medium-sized dog with a rectilinear shape and robust form.
+While it is now definitively a Japanese dog, there is a possibility it originated in China over 3,000 years ago.
+They have beautiful pointed ears, with an angular appearance thanks to their triangular-shaped head and angled eyes.
+Like many Japanese breeds they a double coat and can come in many colors, usually ranging from red to grey or white.

 This double coat helps it survive well in acute cold weather, but underneath lies a durable musculature which historically aided in the hunting of big game such as bears.
 As a rule, they are also durable with little health problems particularly congenital issues which can plague other breeds.

 They are incredibly active dogs and will not be suited to sedentary or home living.
 They may need several daily walks or at the very least have a large open space to exercise on their own.
 If not, they can put on weight relatively easy which can lead to poor health.
 Ideally they should weight somewhere between 20 and 30 kilos.
 The most common color of this breed is beige(as you can see in the photo below), but they can present in a wide chromatic range.

-This white Japanese dog breed is also named after the region from which it hails, the Kishu Inu (or sometimes Kishu Ken) is sometimes confused with the above Hokkaido.
+This white Japanese dog breed is also named after the region from which it hails.
+The Kishu Inu (or sometimes Kishu Ken) is sometimes confused with the above Hokkaido.
 It is a dog which is rarely seen outside of Japan, but can sometimes be confused with other Japanese spitz dogs.

 The loyalty of a Kishu makes it a dog suitable for only one owner or one family.
-They will not do well if their owner has to spend a lot of time away or leave it with other families for periods.
-It could lead to behavioral issues.
-However, this means that owners who do have the time and ability to interact with this breed will develop a close and strong relationship which will provide endless rewards.
+They will not do well if their owner has to spend a lot of time away or leave them with other families for long periods.
+This could lead to behavioral issues.
+Owners who do have the time and ability to interact with this breed will develop a close and strong relationship which will provide endless rewards.

 Unlike the Shiba, Kishu may need to be cleaned fairly regularly and groomed at least once a week.
-Their coat is often white although markings are not uncommon.
+Their coat is white, although some darker markings are not uncommon.
 Like the Akita Inu, the Kishu Inu has been declared a natural monument in Japan with a lot of honor and respect given to these lovable dogs.

 Unlike some of the ancient dogs in this list, the history of the Tosa Inu is relatively short.
-It derives from cross breeding which has involved breeds such as the Argentine Bulldog and the St Bernard.
-As many of the Japanese breeds tend to be medium sized dogs, the Tosa was bred to be a larger option.
+The breed derives from cross breeding which has involved dogs such as the Argentine Bulldog and the St. Bernard.
+As many of the Japanese dog breeds tend to be medium sized, the Tosa was bred to be a larger specimen.
 They have a shorter coat than most Japanese breeds and their head is a stocky and square shape usually with a longer snout.

 Despite these dissimilarities, the temperament fits well with other Japanese dog breeds.
-They likely started from the Shikoku Inu breed, having similar loyalty, bravery and intelligence.
-There is also some Mastiff history in its breeding, giving it some familiar features as depicted in their photo below.
+They likely started from the Shikoku Inu breed, having similar levels of loyalty, bravery and intelligence.
+There is also some Mastiff history in their breeding, providing some familiar features as depicted in their photo below.

-It is believed that this breed was bred originally as a Japanese fighting dog.
-This can lead to it having a much fiercer side of its nature.
-This is not to say that it cannot be domesticated or be a lovely and friendly companion dog.
-It is to say that if it does not have the correct environment and training, then it will likely have behavioral problems.
-Due to this it has been banned in quite a few countries, with exceptions only for specifically licensed owners.
+It is believed this breed was bred originally as a Japanese fighting dog.
+This can lead to them having a much fiercer side of their nature.
+This is not to say they cannot be domesticated or a lovely and friendly companion.
+But without the correct environment and training, they will likely have behavioral problems.
+Their reputation has led to them being banned in quite a few countries, with exceptions only for specifically licensed owners.

 Perhaps the epitome of the spitz dog is one of Japan's smallest, the Japanese Spitz.
 It certainly is in the running for one of Japan's cutest dogs.
-It has a thick coat which only seems to come in white, but it shortens around the muzzle and ears.
-Like an Arctic fox, it has a thick white coat, but black eyes, nose and paw pads and the hair is shorter around the muzzle.
+This is another exclusively white Japanese dog.
+Like the Arctic fox, they have a thick white coat, but black eyes, nose and paw pads and the hair is shorter around the muzzle.
 This gives them an adorable ‘polar’ look which makes them very desirable as pets.

-Although a smaller dog, it is still very intelligent and can be an incredibly loyal companion.
+Although a small Japanese dog breed, they are very intelligent and can be an incredibly loyal companion.
 They love being with a family and are great with children.
 Their size may not make them the greatest defensive dog, but they can be very effective guard dogs as they will bark at perceived threats.
-However, if well socialized they will be cautiously friednly with strangers.
+However, if well socialized they will be cautiously friendly with strangers.

 Also unlike some of the other Japanese dog breeds in this list, the Japanese Spitz can be commonly found outside of the country, especially in parts of Europe like Sweden.
 They are great companions, but are also surprisingly low maintenance despite their thick coats.
 A wonderful dog to have as a pet, they can easily become part of the family.
 Being one of the longest living dogs, up to 16 years, then they can also be a long standing member of the family.

 Originating from what was then known as the Kai province, the Kai Ken is one of the most striking Japanese dog breeds.
-They are amazing hunters and almost have a look of the wolf about them, their common brindle coloring giving them a certain wildness in appearance which develops as they grow.
-They have a squarer shaped head than the Akita, but there are still similarities.
+They are amazing hunters and almost have a look of the wolf about them, their common brindle coloring gives them a certain wildness in appearance which develops as they grow.
+They have a more square-shaped head than the Akita, but there are still similarities.
 They are toned and muscular, making them very agile show dogs if you want them to be.

 Kai Ken are also double coated, but do not need a lot of brushing or grooming for maintenance.
-Probably once a week is sufficient.
+Around once a week is usually sufficient.

 The Japanese Chin are good guard dogs as they will bark at threats.
 However, they can also be yappy and ill-disciplined if not well socialized and given proper training when they are young.

 Another Japanese dog breed on our list which is slightly atypical is the Japanese Terrier.
 Deriving most likely from the Fox Terrier, this dog is sometimes known as the Nippon Terrier.
 They have interesting markings in that they almost always have a fully white body with a black or black and tan head.
 They are a particularly small Terrier type dog breed and are not considered a Japanese Spitz dog.

 If you want to read similar articles to Japanese Dog Breeds List, we recommend you visit our Comparisons category.